Today we’re tackling chewy on the inside, every so slightly crispy on the outside Oatmeal Chocolate Chip Cookies!

 - maldon sea salt flakes for dusting

-- In a large mixer, combine the softened butter and brown sugar with a whisk attachment.
-Let whisk for 2 minutes.
+- In a large mixer, combine the softened butter and brown sugar with a paddle attachment.
+Let combine for 3 minutes.
 Add the eggs one at a time, followed by the vanilla extract.
-Add the flour, baking soda, sea salt and baking powder and slowly combine, making sure not to over-mix the batter.
+Add the flour, baking soda, sea salt and baking powder and slowly combine, making sure not to over mix the batter.
 Add the oats and chocolate chips and combine.
-Refrigerate batter for 1 hour.
+Refrigerate batter for at least 1 hour.

-- Using a 1 inch scoop, scoop 12 cookies onto each parchment lined baking sheet and dust with a few maldon sea salt flakes.
-Transfer sheets into oven and bake for 10-12 minutes until the cookies just slightly turn a golden brown color on the edges but are still soft and chewy in the middle.
-Remove from oven, transfer to cooling rack.
-Repeat process for remaining dough.
+- Using a 2 tablespoon scoop, scoop 12 cookies onto each parchment lined baking sheet and dust with a few maldon sea salt flakes.
+Transfer sheets into the oven and bake for 10-12 minutes.
+At the 6 minute mark, take the pan out and bang it to deflate the cookies, and then transfer back to the oven and bake until the cookies just slightly turn a golden brown color on the edges but are still soft and chewy in the middle.
+Remove from the oven, transfer to the cooling rack.
+Repeat process for remaining dough

 - Cool the cookies completely before packing up and storing in an air-tight container.